Cooperly/v2flags/README.md

 # Liability
 Although speculation as of now, you could arise into additional problems when using these flags and in very rare circumstances, maybe even **corruption.** Not saying it will happen, but it *could* especially if configured incorrectly.

-Corrunet / void is not responsible if any damage happens as a result of these flags.
+void is not responsible if any damage happens as a result of these flags.
 Use them at your own risk, your the one responsible.